 1. Prefer minimal base images

+A common docker container security issue is that you end up with big images for your docker containers.
 Often times, you might start projects with a generic Docker container image such as writing a

 Dockerfile with a